-Massey University’s Master of Science (Chemistry) gives you the opportunity to use the latest advancements across a broad range of disciplines to make your own discoveries in the field of chemistry.
+Massey University’s Master of Science (Chemistry) gives you the opportunity to use the latest advancements across a broad range of disciplines.
+Make your own discoveries in the field of chemistry.

 Let our experts help you develop your own expertise.

-Unlike some other institutions you will have easy access to a range of techniques and equipment, making it easier to progress your research in a timely and comprehensive fashion.
-From a fluorescent spectrometer to a 500 and 700 MHz NMR instruments, we have the specialist equipment to help your research meet global standards.
+You will have easy access to a range of techniques and equipment, making it easier to progress your research in a timely and comprehensive fashion.
+From a fluorescent spectrometer to 500 and 700 MHz NMR instruments, we have the specialist equipment to help your research meet global standards.

 There is a well-established community of fundamental scientists and students at Massey.
-We have a large active student group – the Fundamental Science Students Association (FUSSTA) – where we work together to share discoveries and research and provide peer support.
+We have a large active student group – the Fundamental Science Students Association (FUSSTA) – which works together to share discoveries and research and provide peer support.

 International trends are for employers to reward postgraduate study well, especially in larger enterprises.
 The skills you learn are increasingly recognised as setting you apart from other potential employees.

 A 2017 Ministry of Education publication The post-study earnings and destinations of young domestic graduates, found that in New Zealand: